Collections containing primary materials on specific communities or areas.

 Denney, Arthur Hugh, Papers, (CA4980)

 Correspondence, publications, and research materials of a University of Missouri professor of community development and consultant on economic planning.
-Includes numerous historical maps.
 Addition of genealogy client files containing correspondence, family charts, and other research materials related to Missouri families.
-Addition of research materials regarding Missouri post offices and Postmasters.
+Also research materials regarding Missouri post offices and Postmasters.

 Denney, Hugh, Photograph Collection, (P0103)